 Student success programs at WVU Tech help students achieve their educational goals through academic advising, tutoring and skill development workshops.
-These programs include the Student Success Center (SSC) on the third floor of the Vining Library and TRIO Student Support Services (SSS) in Old Main, Room 309.
+These programs include the Student Success Center (SSC) on the second floor of the Robert C. Byrd Learning Resource Center and TRIO Student Support Services (SSS) in the Benedum Center.
 Both provide tutoring, access to a computer lab, study areas and student success seminars.

 Student Success Center

 The Student Success Center provides services to all WVU Tech students and saw more than 12,000 visits in its first year of operation.
 From academic advising for new students to free tutoring and skill-building workshops for all students, the SSC is a one-stop shop for student success.

 The SSC is also a great place to study, work on a group project, grab a quick snack at the vending cafe, or hang out with friends.